Zero-Flow Encoders: Zero-flow Criterion and Conditional Independence

 Note that directly imposing the zero-flow condition is computationally intractable as we need to enforce it over all $\bz$.
 Here, we heuristically replace it with $X_t$, as it works well across all experiments.
 Combining \eqref{eq.cond.rf} and \eqref{eq.minflow}, we obtain the following simulation-free least-squares objective:

 where $\omega(t) \geq 0$ is a time weighting function that peaks at $t = 0.5$ (e.g. a Laplace distribution centred at 0.5).
 It also balances the rectified loss and the zero-flow loss. $\mathcal{F}$ is the chosen family for our encoder.
 Some more concrete examples will be introduced in the following sections.
-The above objective can be approximated from samples of $(X, Y)$.
-Note that $(X', Y')$ can be easily simulated by sampling from a shuffled dataset that consists of samples $(X,Y)$.
+The expectations in \eqref{eq.main.obj} can be approximated via samples.
+In practice, we approximate the IID samples of $(X', Y')$ by drawing bootstrap samples from $(X, Y)$ with replacement.

 We refer to \eqref{eq.main.obj} as the \emph{zero-flow loss} and the learned encoder $f$ as the \emph{zero-flow encoder}.
 The zero-flow representation learning provides a general recipe for many sufficient information learning problems.
 Now, we introduce two applications of our zero-flow encoder.